Khadija-khanom/Credit-Card-Fraud-Detection/README.md

 4. Model performance is evaluated using accuracy, confusion matrix, and classification report metrics.
 5. The results for all models are compared to understand which one performs best for the task of credit card fraud detection.

-# Evaluating the Performance of Machine Learning Models
+## Evaluating the Performance of Machine Learning Models
 Here's the table with accuracy, precision, recall, and F1-score for both classes 0 and 1, followed by the analysis of the best-performing model:

 ![image](https://github.com/Khadija-khanom/Credit-Card-Fraud-Detection/assets/138976722/a40820d7-217e-469b-84aa-6556aa750e8d)

 Now, analyzing the performance of these models and determine which one performed best:

-**Random Forest**:
+### Random Forest:

    * Highest precision for class 0 (non-fraudulent transactions), indicating that it accurately predicts a high percentage of actual non-fraudulent cases.
    * High precision and recall for class 1, making it effective at both identifying actual fraudulent transactions and non-fraudulent transactions.

-**Decision Tree**:
+### Decision Tree:

    * High precision for class 0 and recall for class 1.
    * Very low precision for class 1, indicating a high number of false positives
    * High recall for class 1, suggesting it identifies a good portion of actual fraudulent transactions, but at the cost of more false positives.

-**Logistic Regression**:
+### Logistic Regression:

    * High precision and recall for class 0.
    * Very low precision for class 1, leading to many false positives.
    * Very high recall for class 1, indicating that it captures most actual fraudulent transactions.

-**K-Nearest Neighbors**:
+### K-Nearest Neighbors:

    * Highest precision for class 0.
    * Similar precision, recall, and F1-score for class 1 as Random Forest, indicating its effectiveness in identifying fraudulent transactions.

+#### Best Performing Model:
-**Best Performing Model**: Taking into consideration accuracy, precision, recall, and F1-score for both classes, the** Random Forest model** emerges as the best performer.
+Taking into consideration accuracy, precision, recall, and F1-score for both classes, the** Random Forest model** emerges as the best performer.
 It achieves an outstanding balance between precision and recall for both classes, indicating its robustness in identifying both fraudulent and non-fraudulent transactions accurately.
 The ensemble nature of Random Forest contributes to its ability to generalize well and manage overfitting, making it a suitable choice for fraud detection tasks.

-**Learning Curve of Machine Learning Models**
+### Learning Curve of Machine Learning Models
 ![image](https://github.com/Khadija-khanom/Credit-Card-Fraud-Detection/assets/138976722/4528c6f4-c3bd-4814-b14d-102f8bc0d7af)
 ![image](https://github.com/Khadija-khanom/Credit-Card-Fraud-Detection/assets/138976722/15854ad1-a692-45be-bf7c-01ae13d959ab)
 ![image](https://github.com/Khadija-khanom/Credit-Card-Fraud-Detection/assets/138976722/981d724c-a69c-4c62-8ab0-d3ffd47e7954)

-# Implementation Of Deep learning model
+## Implementation Of Deep learning model
 Discussing the structure of the CNN and RNN models and how they were constructed:

-Convolutional Neural Network (CNN): The CNN is a type of deep learning model well-suited for processing grid-like data such as images and sequences.
+### Convolutional Neural Network (CNN)
+The CNN is a type of deep learning model well-suited for processing grid-like data such as images and sequences.
 In your code, you've built a simple 1D CNN for fraud detection:

-Model Structure:
+#### Model Structure

-The CNN model consists of multiple layers:
+**The CNN model consists of multiple layers**

-Conv1D layer: This layer applies convolutional filters to the input data.
+**Conv1D layer**: This layer applies convolutional filters to the input data.
 It has 64 filters with a kernel size of 3 and uses the ReLU activation function.

-MaxPooling1D layer: This layer performs max pooling to reduce the spatial dimensions of the data.
+**MaxPooling1D layer**: This layer performs max pooling to reduce the spatial dimensions of the data.

-Flatten layer: This layer converts the pooled feature maps into a 1D vector.
+**Flatten layer**: This layer converts the pooled feature maps into a 1D vector.

-Dense layers: There are two dense layers with 128 and 1 neurons respectively.
+***Dense layers**: There are two dense layers with 128 and 1 neurons respectively.
 The first dense layer uses the ReLU activation function, while the last dense layer uses the sigmoid activation function for binary classification.

-Compilation:
+#### Compilation:

 The model is compiled using the Adam optimizer and binary cross-entropy loss, which is suitable for binary classification tasks.
-The accuracy metric is also specified for evaluation.
-Training:

-The model is trained using the training data (X_train_resampled and y_train_resampled) reshaped to fit the input shape of the model.
+The accuracy metric is also specified for evaluation.The model is trained using the training data (X_train_resampled and y_train_resampled) reshaped to fit the input shape of the model.
 The model is trained for 10 epochs with a batch size of 64.

-Evaluation:
+#### Evaluation:

 After training, the model's predictions are obtained for the test data (X_test) and then thresholded using 0.5 to convert them into binary predictions.
 The accuracy, confusion matrix, and classification report are printed to evaluate the model's performance.
-Recurrent Neural Network (RNN): RNNs are well-suited for sequential data, where the order of elements matters.
-Here's how you've constructed the RNN:
+### Recurrent Neural Network (RNN)
+RNNs are well-suited for sequential data, where the order of elements matters.
+The RNN model building process is presented below:

-Model Structure:
+#### Model Structure

 The RNN model is built using the Long Short-Term Memory (LSTM) cell, a type of recurrent unit that can capture long-range dependencies in sequences.

-LSTM layer: This layer has 64 LSTM units with the ReLU activation function and takes the input shape of the resampled training data.
+**LSTM layer**: This layer has 64 LSTM units with the ReLU activation function and takes the input shape of the resampled training data.
 Compilation and Training:
+**Compilation**
 Similar to the CNN, the RNN is compiled using the Adam optimizer and binary cross-entropy loss.
 The model is trained using the reshaped training data for 10 epochs with a batch size of 64.

-Evaluation:
+#### Evaluation

 After training, the model's predictions are obtained for the test data and thresholded using 0.5 for binary predictions.
 The accuracy, confusion matrix, and classification report are printed to evaluate the model's performance.
 Building the Models:

 Both models are constructed using the Keras Sequential API, allowing you to stack layers sequentially.
 The choice of layers, activation functions, and optimizer is based on experimentation, known best practices, and the nature of the data (sequential for RNN).

-Summary: Both a CNN and an RNN were built and trained for credit card fraud detection.
+**Summary**: Both a CNN and an RNN were built and trained for credit card fraud detection.
 CNNs are effective for identifying patterns in sequences, while RNNs are suitable for sequential data.
 The performance of these models can vary based on their architecture, hyperparameters, and the characteristics of the dataset.
 Experimentation and tuning may be necessary to optimize their performance further.
-# Predicted Result Evaluation
+## Evaluating the performance of deep learning models
-CNN Model:
+### CNN Model

 The CNN model achieved an accuracy of approximately 99.90%.